 To maximize your chances of getting noticed by hiring managers, you need a resume that elevates you above the crowd.
 Your resume should demonstrate that you’re not only qualified, but a perfect fit for the company’s team.
-Certifications are a great way to enhance your resume and showcase your talent and qualifications.
+Free certifications are a great way to enhance your resume, showcase your talent and qualifications, and stay within your budget.

-Moreover, some jobs require that you possess certain certifications.
-Unfortunately, many job seekers don’t know where to go to obtain certifications or question the value of paying for some popular certification programs.
-The good news is that there are seven free certifications that you can include in your resume to boost your job profile and perceived value.
+Some jobs require that you possess certain certifications.
+Unfortunately, many job seekers don’t know where to go to obtain certifications, or they question the value of paying for some popular certification programs.
+The good news is that there are several free certification options that you can include in your resume to boost your job profile and perceived value.

 Many employers rely on applicant tracking systems these days to screen incoming resumes.
 That ATS will scan your resume in search of specific keywords that the employer wants to see to know that you’re qualified for the job.
 Many times, the ATS has been programmed to look for required certifications.

 Unfortunately, many of those required certifications may cost you money.
-However, there’s no reason that those need to be the only certifications that you list – especially if you can assume that every other job candidate will possess those same credentials.
+However, there’s no reason that those need to be the only certifications that you list–especially if you can assume that every other job candidate will possess those same credentials.
+Try out some of these free certifications to prove you’re more qualified than other candidates!

 Free certifications can provide a cost-effective way for you to bolster your credentials.
 They are typically not job-specific but can provide you with a more well-rounded employee persona that enhances your appeal to employers.
 Below are seven free certifications that can help capture an employer’s interest and give you a leg up on your rivals.